Kiippu/codeChallenge/README.md

  - Functional application for user input

 # Windows User - ToyRobotCodeChallenge.rar
-I have included ToyRobotCodeChallenge.zip with a built .exe for Windows users who want to run the application without compiling with G++ or GCC
+I have included ToyRobotCodeChallenge.zip with a built .exe for Windows users who want to run the application without compiling with G++ or GCC.
 Use the same console args below to run unit tests and test data.

 # How to build and run application
 *Prerequisite: OS must have cmake and latest GCC or G++ compiler installed*